polyseam/platform-engineering/docs/dagger/README.md

 $ENV:GITHUB_SECRET = "git_pat"
 ```

 Dagger supports a few [LLM providers](https://docs.dagger.io/configuration/llm) out of the box.
-I decided to use Azure OpenAI and there is a sample .env file you can fill out if you decide to do the same (ie: docs\dagger\agent-example\.env.sample)
+I decided to use Azure OpenAI and there is a sample .env file you can fill out if you decide to do the same (ie: docs\dagger\agent-example\.env.sample).
+Otherwise, consult with the LLM provider documentation for your LLM of choice.

 We also need to open a PR so the AI agent can leave a comment on it: